VENUS: A Strongly Lensed Clumpy Galaxy at $z\sim11-12$ behind the Galaxy Cluster MACS J0257.1-2325: Analysis

-We measure the half-light radius $r_\mathrm{eff}$ of each clump by conducting S\'ersic profile fitting with \texttt{GALFIT} \citep{Peng2010}.
-We fit to the detection image to measure $r_\mathrm{eff}$ by enhancing the S/N ratios.
+To simultaneously model the multiple clumps, we conduct S\'ersic profile fitting using \texttt{GALFIT} \citep{Peng2010}.
 For ID1, we adopt a five-component model consisting of five S\'ersic profiles to simultaneously fit the four individual clumps and diffuse light.
-In the same way, a four-component model consisting of four S\'ersic profiles is used for ID2.
-We set the initial parameters of the fitting with the clump identification results with \texttt{Photutils} described in the previous paragraph.
-We fix the S\'ersic index to $n=1$ for the individual clumps except for the diffuse light, and set the boundary limits of the other parameters in the same manner as \citet{Fujimoto2025}.
-The best-fit models and residuals of ID1 and ID2 are presented in Figure \ref{fig:clump_modeling}.
-The intrinsic half-light radius in the source plane, $r_\mathrm{eff,int}$, is obtained by dividing the measured half-light radius in the image plane by the square root of magnification factor predicted by the Glafic model.
+In the similar way, a four-component model consisting of four S\'ersic profiles is used for ID2.
+We set the initial parameters of the fitting with the clump identification results with \texttt{Photutils} described in the previous section.
+We fix the S\'ersic index to $n=1$ for the individual clumps except for the diffuse light, and set the boundary limits of the other parameters in the same manner as \citet{Fujimoto2025}. \red{We fit to the detection images because of their higher S/N ratios than the individual filter images.} The best-fit models and residuals of ID1 and ID2 are presented in Figure \ref{fig:clump_modeling}.
+The intrinsic half-light radius in the source plane, $r_\mathrm{eff,int}$, is obtained by dividing the measured half-light radius in the image plane by the square root of the magnification factor predicted by the Glafic model. \red{The most compact clumps of A.1 and A.2 are only marginally larger than the PSF in the detection images, leaving modest residuals after pure PSF fitting.
+To further investigate whether these clumps are spatially resolved, we additionally analyze the F200W images which have a smaller PSF and therefore provide higher spatial resolution.
+In the F200W images, the clumps are well reproduced by the PSF without significant residuals, suggesting that they may be unresolved.
+The similarly point-like appearance of these clumps across multiple images is also consistent with the unresolved interpretation.
+The corresponding radial surface-brightness profiles are presented in Figure \ref{fig:sb_profile}.
+If these clumps are unresolved, we adopt half width at half maximum of the PSF ($0\farcs05$) as an upper limit of the observed effective radius.
+The corresponding upper limit of the intrinsic effective radius is estimated by dividing the observed one by the tangential magnification ($\mu_\mathrm{tan}=10.1$ for A.1 and $7.7$ for A.2).
+The apparent discrepancy between the detection and F200W images can be interpreted as follows.
+If these clumps are marginally resolved, the low S/N ratio of the F200W images may prevent detection of the low-surface-brightness outskirts of the clumps, causing them to appear PSF-like.
+Alternatively, if these clumps are unresolved, the slightly extended appearance in the detection images may arise from residual contamination by the diffuse component and correlated noise.
+Because the current data do not allow us to distinguish between these two scenarios, we report both the best-fit effective radii assuming marginally resolved clumps and upper limits assuming unresolved clumps in Table \ref{tab:property2}.}